 - White

-For reporting in the State of Texas, including to the Texas Higher Education Cooordinating Board (THECB), when only one race is selected, an individual is assigned to that group.
+For reporting in the State of Texas, including to the Texas Higher Education Coordinating Board (THECB), when only one race is selected, an individual is assigned to that group.
 Any combination including Black or African American are listed as Black or African American.
 Other combinations are classified as "Two or more races, non-Hispanic, non-Black".

 For reporting at the federal level, including the Integrated Postsecondary Education Data System (IPEDS), when only one race is selected, an individual is assigned to that group.
 Any combination of races is classified as "Two or more races".